BluffinMuffin/Protocol/README.md

 ## Game Commands
 Game commands are for communication inside a specific table.
 It's for all the actions on a poker game.
+For more information on these commands, see the [Game Commands Documentation](https://github.com/Ericmas001/BluffinMuffin.Protocol/blob/master/Documentation/Game.md) section.